Onas07/Bank-Analysis-Project/ReadMe.md

 CREDIT SCORE BY GEOGRAPHY

-RESULT:France has the highest creditscore among the three locations,Germany and Spain share similar values,with Germany slightly higher.
+RESULT:France has the highest creditscore among the three locations.Germany and Spain share similar values,with Germany slightly higher.

 ![](Images/credit_score_by_geography.png)